oceanhackweek/ohw-resources/docs/prep/git.md

 Some merge conflicts can be avoided by working with Forks instead of directly pushing to the repo.

-**This is the workflow covered in the OHW20 pre-hackweek presentation on 8/6, [here](../tutorials/getting_started.md#pre-hackweek-tutorials), and recommended for use in OHW20.**
+!!! note "This is the workflow covered in the OHW20 pre-hackweek presentation on 8/6"
+    The presentation is [here](../tutorials/getting_started.md#pre-hackweek-tutorials); the workflow is the one recommended for use in OHW20.

 Forks are public copies of the main repo, from which you can submit changes to the main repo.